lucapette/web/main/content/writing/estimation-done-right.md

 Done?
 Good.

-I have spent a great deal of time thinking about this and I found that predicable features show the following characteristics:
+I have spent a great deal of time thinking about this and I found that predictable features show the following characteristics:

 - The effort is the smallest possible in the given context.
 - During the development phase, there was no back and forth between whoever